aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

-# Arma 3, Controlled Spawn and Waypoints Randomizr v.1.2
+# Arma 3, Controlled Spawn & Waypoints Randomizr v1.2

 A simple and controlled spawn and waypoints solution where groups of units and vehicles will be randomized through marks in your mission.